 Audiences are primarily built to be used in Google Ads as remarketing audiences.
 Read more.

-Comparisons cannot be used directly in Google Ads, but if you want to go the ridiculous way, you can click Explore button in the Edit Comparison sidebar > then click 3 dots next to the segment (in exploration) that was build based on that comparison > then click Build Audience in the Segment builder and done.
+Comparisons cannot be used directly in Google Ads.
+Still, if you want to go the ridiculous way, you can click Explore button in the Edit Comparison sidebar > then click 3 dots next to the segment (in exploration) that was built based on that comparison > then click Build Audience in the Segment builder and done.
 You have just converted comparison to segment and then built an audience.
-It was unnecessary but, well, that was possible 🙂
+It was unnecessary, but, well, that was possible 🙂

 Difference #4: Retroactiveness